trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 num_detections: 100.0
 ```

 The model has made a `100` detections for us.
 It doesn't mean that it found `100` objects on the image though.
-It means that the model has `100` slots and it can detect `100` objects at max on a single image.
+It means that the model has `100` slots, and it can detect `100` objects at max on a single image.
 Each detection has a score that represents the confidence of the model about it.
 The bounding boxes for each detection are stored in the `boxes` array.
 The scores or confidences of the model about each detection are stored in the `scores` array.
-And finally, the `classes` array stores the labels (classes) for each detection.
+Finally, the `classes` array stores the labels (classes) for each detection.

 Let's check the first 5 detections: